rgs258/django-markdown-view/README.rst

     :depth: 5

 .. note::
-    * This package needs tests, and to have Travis properly configured.
+    * This package needs tests, and to have Travis and Coveralls properly configured.

 Requirements
 ------------